New Jersey Primary Election Results: Governor's Race Set, Mayoral Races In Camden, Atlantic City

 Despite attacks from Rizzo and Singh, Ciattarelli refuted that he didn’t support Trump, even buying 3,000 Trump-Pence lawn signs.

-In the race for Camden mayor, Acting Mayor Victor Carstarphen is leading the field in the Democratic primary.
-Elton Custis is second, followed by Luis Quinones.
+In the race for Camden mayor, Acting Mayor Victor Carstarphen won the Democratic primary, fending off Elton Custis and Luis Quinones.

 There is no Republican candidate.